-Graduated with an MBA from ESSEC Graduate School of Management in France, Tina Robiolle-Moul has worked for the past 10 years as a conflict management consultant, program manager, and lecturer, designing and conducting capacity building programs in Burundi, the Democratic Republic of Congo, Afghanistan and France.
+Graduated with a PhD from the Fletcher School of Law & Diplomacy and an MBA from ESSEC Graduate School of Management, Tina Robiolle has worked for over 15 years as a scholar-practitioner, teaching and conducting research and capacity-building programs in Afghanistan, Burundi, the Democratic Republic of Congo, France, Libya/Tunisia, Syria/Lebanon/Turkey, and the United States of America.

-In association with ESSEC Institute for Research and Education on Negotiation (IRENE) since 2001, she conducts negotiation, conflict management, and leadership seminars for diplomats and for several graduate programs in France including the French Public Administration School (ENA) and La Sorbonne University.
+In association with ESSEC Institute for Research and Education on Negotiation (IRENE) since 2001, she conducts negotiation, conflict management, and leadership seminars for diplomats and for several graduate and executive programs in France including ENA, Ecole de Guerre, and La Sorbonne University.
 In 2004, she started to work for the Burundi Leadership Training Program, a program initiated by the Africa Program of the Woodrow Wilson International Center for Scholars.
 In this capacity, she has facilitated peace-building programs for Government officials, U.N. military observers, leaders of political parties, High Command of the Army and the Police.
-Her last project to date in Burundi is a conflict resolution curriculum for the Ministry of Education targeting secondary schools.
-Interested in giving back to her native region, she also developed and implemented a capacity-building program dedicated to Afghan women parliamentarians whose objective was to strengthen and promote the political participation of women in Afghanistan with the support of Melanne Verveer, Ambassador-at-Large for Global Women’s Issues near U.S. Secretary of State Hillary Clinton, and the French Ministry of Foreign Affairs.
+Her last project to date in Burundi is a peaceful conflict resolution curriculum for the Ministry of Education targeting secondary schools.
+Interested in giving back to her native region, she also developed a capacity-building initiative dedicated to Afghan women leaders whose objective is to strengthen and promote the political participation of women in Afghanistan with the support of Melanne Verveer, former Ambassador-at-Large for Global Women’s Issues near U.S. Secretary of State Hillary Clinton, and the French Ministry of Foreign Affairs.
+Dr. Robiolle has also conducted several studies on peace education and global citizenship education for UNESCO, and led the external evaluation of the HD Centre for Humanitarian Dialogue programs in Libya and in Syria.
+More recently, she has led a consultancy as a senior training advisor for the Inclusive Peace and Transition Initiative based at the Graduate Institute of International and Development Studies in Geneva.

 View Tina Robiolle-Moul's profile on LinkedIn